How you use the Shareholders Equity Formula to Calculate Stockholders’ Equity for a Balance Sheet?

 Shareholders’ Equity = Total Assets – Total Liabilities

-The equity of the shareholders is the difference between the total assets and the total liabilities.
+In this formula, the equity of the shareholders is the difference between the total assets and the total liabilities.
 For example, if a company has $80,000 in total assets and $40,000 in liabilities, the shareholders’ equity is $40,000.
 This is the business’ net worth.

 Long-term assets are the value of the capital assets and property such as patents, buildings, equipment and notes receivable.
 These assets should have been held by the business for at least a year.
 It’s important to note that the recorded amounts of certain assets, such as fixed assets, are not adjusted to reflect increases in their market value.